publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schVIII–A/m__us_usc_t7_s7005.md

     (b) __Confirmation required__

-        If the Secretary establishes the position of Under Secretary of Agriculture for Marketing and Regulatory Programs authorized under subsection (a) of this section, the Under Secretary shall be appointed by the President, by and with the advice and consent of the Senate.
+        If the Secretary establishes the position of Under Secretary of Agriculture for Marketing and Regulatory Programs authorized under subsection (a), the Under Secretary shall be appointed by the President, by and with the advice and consent of the Senate.

     (c) __Functions of Under Secretary__